willmorrison1/daRt/README.md

-The daRt package provides a very quick and flexible way to import data that is produced by the Discrete Anisotropic Radiative Transfer (DART) model.
+The daRt package provides a very quick and flexible way to import data that is produced by the Discrete Anisotropic Radiative Transfer (DART) model (CESBIO).
 The data in daRt are formatted in a way that facilitates rapid data analysis.
 Formal documentation is available in the pdf manual.

 # Installation